Tokyo Stroll Supplement: Jimbōchō / Meiji University Area

 Ōhya Shobō (大屋書房)

-A large supply of original Edo Period publications including prints, books, and maps.
+A large supply of original Edo and Meiji Period publications including prints, books, photographs, and maps.
 This means all kinds of topics, even guide books to shops and businesses from that period.
 They also have a selection of works about the period.

 Okuno Karuta (奥野かるた店)

 A two story shop founded in 1921 in Minato-ku, due to wartime damage the store closed in 1945 to reopen in Jimbōchō in 1952, it then moved in Jimbōchō again, in 1979 settled in the present location.
 The present name dates from 2002.
 The name partly comes from karuta which are playing cards.
 All cards are divided into two broad types, those that are derived from European cards brought in by Portuguese traders in the 16th century, including hanafuda, and those that originated in Japan from earlier matching games.
 This store has a large variety of card sets for various games that can be played by all ages and also sells puzzles, go, shogi, chess and other board games.
 Some of the games sold are also published by the store.
 They have a gallery space and hold various events such as rakugo performances.